 VCH’s affordable housing program provides 252 units of affordable and supportive housing in 17 properties and operates an additional 28 units of short-term housing for families and transition aged youth experiencing homelessness.

 Seventy-five percent (75%) of our housing is affordable to households with incomes less than 50% of the median income.

-We also provide an eight-family transitional living center for formerly homeless women and their children and housing plus services for individuals having experienced chronic homelessness and disabilities, substance abuse, and/or mental health issues through the Shelter + Care program.
+We also provide an eight-family short-term housing program for homeless families, and housing plus services for individuals having experienced chronic homelessness and disabilities, substance abuse, and/or mental health issues through the Permanent Supportive Housing program.
 VCH follows the “Housing First” model for all of our supportive housing units.

-VCH provides all property management and maintenance of our properties and continually work to preserve and expand affordable housing in Venice and the surrounding areas.
+VCH provides all property management and maintenance services to our properties and continually work to preserve and expand affordable housing in Venice and the surrounding areas.

-Some quick facts about the homeless population from the 2015 Greater Los Angeles Homeless
+Some quick facts about the homeless population from the 2020 Greater Los Angeles Homeless Count

 - 66,436 people in Los Angeles County experiencing homelessness.
 A 12.7% increase from the 2019 Point-in-time count.

 - The number of seniors 62 and over rose 20%, an alarming increase receiving sharp focus during the pandemic.